 Are bell peppers low FODMAP?

-All bell peppers vary in FODMAPs are:
+All bell peppers vary in FODMAPs:

 - Green bell pepper: Half a cup (75 grams) is low FODMAP.
 Avoid large servings of over 250 grams.